rails-inspire-django/django-formify/docs/source/index.rst

 django-formify
 =====================

-Django-Formify is designed to enhance the styling and rendering of forms within your Django projects
+Django-Formify seamlessly integrates Tailwind CSS styles into your Django forms for a sleek, modern look.

 Topics
 ------